lanl-ansi/PowerModels.jl/docs/src/utilities.md

   "td_range_final"               => 1.3085
 ```

-The optional keyword arguments are self-explantory and can also be found in the function's implementation.
 The keyword arguments with their defaults are as follows:

 ```
 model_constructor = QCWRTriPowerModel,